 From the fountain, one has a clear view of the fire pit, constructed of natural stone, surrounded by a sitting area comprised of No. 10 limestone gravel.
 This finely ground material can be packed down to mimic the hardness of concrete but with a softer look and feel that better integrates with the natural environment.
 Sturdy chairs are loosely grouped in a circle around the fire pit, offering seating for singular introspection, casual hangouts or larger meetings.

 For those who want a little more activity, the nearby horseshoe pit is made of the same materials and blends seamlessly into the setting while allowing for some friendly competition.
-The nature trail is another great option for getting some exercise while outdoors.
+The nature trail (temporarily under renovation in 2018) is another great option for getting some exercise while outdoors.
 This low-key loop clocks in at just under a quarter mile and includes workout stations that can be completed at your own pace or as a timed obstacle course.

 Native Plantings & Pops of Color